Unlock Your Health Potential with Daoist Bigu (Energetic Fasting)

 The Bigu workshop promotes a tradition of health and wellness, mind cultivation, stress management, and peace and happiness on life’s journey.

-Note: if you have to miss 1 or 2 classes due to work or other commitments, we will have video-recordings of the classes available.
+Note: (1) you have the option to start Bigu on Thursday or Friday, depending on your schedule and availability; so Thursday morning qigong is optional.
+(2) if you have to miss 1 or 2 classes due to work or other commitments, we will have video-recordings of the classes available.

 Where: Online Workshop with Zoom Platform